harzoglups/Moodroid/README.md

 * Floating refresh button for manual page reload
 * Configurable volume step size (1-100)
 * Input validation for URL and volume settings

+## Audio Streaming Recommendations

+For best streaming stability on Moode Audio Player:
+- **Recommended**: AAC streams (faster startup, more stable)
+- **Not recommended**: HLS streams (.m3u8) - slower startup, more complex

+Note: The audio format affects playback on your Raspberry Pi, not the Android app.

 ## Architecture